thesoul214/typescript-cheatsheet/README.md

 It is worth noting that this hook is very rarely used.
 It is necessary for very specific use-case scenarios where the program needs to wait for the initial rendering.

 One scenario where the program might need to wait for the initial rendering, is when there are DOM calculations that must be ran before displaying the components.
-For example, think of a self-aware popover tooltip that renders towards the center of the page depending on where it's placed at.
+For example, think of a self-aware popover tooltip that renders towards the center of the page depending on where it"s placed at.

-Here's how the React team defines `useLayoutEffect` (which is literally identical to the definition of `useEffect`), and what do they have to say about it:
+Here"s how the React team defines `useLayoutEffect` (which is literally identical to the definition of `useEffect`), and what do they have to say about it:

 ```tsx
   function useLayoutEffect(effect: EffectCallback, deps?: DependencyList): void;